 - Downtown homes and condos see steady year-round interest due to walkability and events.

 - Single-family and luxury properties can book well but often have higher operating costs and different turnover patterns.
+Rental licenses can be years out from availability.

 If rental income matters, request third-party short-term rental projections for comparable units, verify licensing requirements, and check HOA covenants.
 Historical statements, when available, help validate assumptions.